goncalovalverde/seshat/README.md

 ## Usage
 ### Starting
+To run the application just type

+     $python seshat.py

-To run the application just type python seshat.py (or just ./seshat.py in unix based OS) and after starting access http://localhost:8050/ using your browser of choice
+(or just ./seshat.py in unix based OS).

+After loading the data and starting with success, use your browser of chouce and access http://localhost:8050/

 ## Trivia
 ### Why Seshat?